Our Bucket List 2 Day Kruger National Park Safari

 Fortunately for Garth we didn’t find any bugs in our room.
 We’d been warned about the possibility of scorpions and giant sized spiders!
 Phew!
 Take a torch so you can check your room before going to bed, you’re staying in the bush after all.

-In all Kruger was easily the highlight of our grand tour of South Africa.
+In all our 2 day Kruger National Park safari was easily the highlight of our grand tour of South Africa.
 It was an adventure and a trip of a lifetime for us, one of the best travel experiences we’ve ever done.
 It was absolutely fantastic to see wild animals roaming about freely in their natural habitat, another life experience ticked off!
 You need 2 days for a good experience, 3 would have been even better to take in a bush walking tour.
 We’re now itching at doing another safari, possibly a more luxurious one in a private game reserve.
 Botswana came highly recommended by others in our group who’d been there and done it, so that’s now on our list.

 Phil and Garth’s Kruger National Park Top 5 Tips